 - 3 Tbsp. sugar

-- Once the liquid starts to get low, stay around in the kitchen as the meat can easily get burnt if there is no liquid left.
+- Remove the otoshibuta and reduce the sauce until you can see the bottom of the pot when you scrape the sauce.
+Stay in the kitchen as the meat can easily get burnt if there is no liquid left.
 After 15-20 minutes or so, bubbles start to appear.
 You are getting close to the end.
-Turn off the heat when you see the bottom of the pot when you slide the meat.
+Turn off the heat when you see the bottom of the pot when you slide the meat around.
 The sauce is now thickened and meat is shiny.

 - Take out the meat and cut into thin slices.

 - This is an optional step, but use a propane torch or broiler to sear each slice of pork belly to enhance the flavor.

 - Transfer to a serving plate and top with Shiraga Negi and Shichimi Togarashi.
 Or serve with ramen.

 - If you don’t use the chashu right away, pack the chashu and the sauce in an air-tight plastic bag to give it more flavor all around.
 You can store it in the refrigerator up to 5 days and 3 weeks in the freezer.

 Recipe by Namiko Chen of Just One Cookbook.
 All images and content on this site are copyright protected.
 Please do not use my images without my permission.
 If you’d like to share this recipe on your site, please re-write the recipe and link to this post as the original source.
 Thank you.